Vacation (2015 film)

-Vacation is a 2015 American road comedy film, written and directed by John Francis Daley and Jonathan Goldstein.
+Vacation is a 2015 American comedy road movie, written and directed by John Francis Daley and Jonathan Goldstein.
 It stars Ed Helms, Christina Applegate, Leslie Mann, Beverly D'Angelo, Chris Hemsworth, and Chevy Chase.
-It is the fifth theatrical installment of the Vacation film series.
+It is a sequel to Vegas Vacation (1997) and the sixth installment of the Vacation film series.

 Vacation was released on July 29, 2015, by Warner Bros.
 Pictures.
-The film received generally negative reviews from critics and grossed $104 million on a $31 million budget.
+The film received generally negative reviews from critics and grossed $107.2 million on a $31 million budget.

 Plot

-Rusty Griswold is now working as a pilot for the low budget regional airline Econo-Air, living in suburban Chicago and in a stale relationship with his wife Debbie and their two sons, shy and awkward 14-year-old James, and naughty and sadistic 12-year-old Kevin, who constantly bullies and torments James.
+Rusty Griswold is now a pilot for the low budget regional airline Econo-Air, living in suburban Chicago and in a stale relationship with his wife Debbie and their two sons, shy and awkward 14-year-old James, and naughty and sadistic 12-year-old Kevin, who constantly bullies and torments James.
 The gloating from his friends Jack and Nancy Peterson about a family trip they had in Paris does not help matters.

 Desiring to relive his childhood family vacations and holiday gatherings, Rusty surprises his family with an alternative summer vacation.
-Rather than their annual trip to a cabin in Cheboygan, Michigan (which everyone else secretly hated and called Cheboring), he plans a road trip from Chicago to Walley World, just like he did with his parents and sister.
+Rather than their annual trip to a cabin in Cheboygan, Michigan (which everyone else secretly hate and call Cheboring), he plans a road trip from Chicago to Walley World, just like he did with his parents and sister.
 For the trip, Rusty rents a Tartan Prancer, an ugly, over-complicated minivan built in Albania.

 Along the way, the Griswolds take many detours.
-The first stop is in Memphis, where it is revealed that the otherwise mild-mannered Debbie was an extremely promiscuous Tri Pi sorority sister nicknamed 'Debbie Do Anything'.
+The first stop is in Memphis, where it is revealed that the now mild-mannered Debbie was an extremely promiscuous Tri Pi sorority sister nicknamed 'Debbie Do Anything'.
 To prove that she was the rebellious student, Debbie attempts to run an obstacle course while drunk, but fails miserably.
 While staying at a motel, James meets Adena, a girl his age that he saw while driving on the highway, but she is scared off by Rusty's failed attempts to be a "wingman".

-In Arkansas, Rusty saw a beautiful woman driving a Ferrari, but the woman gets hit by a semi truck, they are led to a supposedly hidden hot spring by a "helpful" local, eventually realizing that it is actually a raw sewage dump.
-They return to their van, only to see that it has been broken into, sprayed with graffiti, and emptied of their luggage and cash.
+In Arkansas, Rusty sees a beautiful woman driving a Ferrari, but the woman gets hit by a semi truck.
+They are led to a supposedly hidden hot spring by a "helpful" local, eventually discovering it is actually a raw sewage dump.
+They return to their van, only to find it has been broken into, sprayed with graffiti, and emptied of all of their possessions and cash.

 Stopping in Plano, Texas, they get help from Rusty's sister Audrey and her attractive husband Stone Crandall.
-Rusty begins to fear problems in his relationship with Debbie due to her seeming acceptance of Stone's obvious sexual advances, but she rebuffs his suspicions; Stone then walks in on them and shows off his muscular body and oversized genitalia.
+Rusty begins to fear problems in his relationship with Debbie due to her seeming acceptance of Stone's obvious sexual advances, but she calmly dismisses his suspicions.
+Stone then walks in on them and shows off his muscular body and oversized genitalia.